-If you are looking for a highly customizable and feature rich bootable USB creator then RMPrepUSB is the way to go.
+If you are looking for a highly customizable and feature-rich bootable USB creator then RMPrepUSB is the way to go.
 Just like with Universal USB Installer, you can create almost any type of bootable USB media.
-What makes RMPrepUSB special is its ability to create multi-boot drives, support for multiple image formats, customizable the bootloader options, file system options, and QEMU Emulator.
+But what makes RMPrepUSB special is its ability to create multi-boot drives, support for multiple image formats, customizable the bootloader options, file system options, and QEMU Emulator.

-As good and feature rich as it is, the software is not so easy to use.
-Considering the steep learning curve, the software is mainly intended for advanced users who know what they are doing.
-The good thing is, the official website offers a ton of detailed and handy guides on how to use different features of RMPrepUSB.
-So do check them out if you get stuck.
+As good and feature-rich it is, the software is not so easy to use.
+Considering the steep learning curve, the software is mainly intended for advanced users.
+The good thing is, the official website offers a ton of detailed and handy guides so you won’t be stuck or clueless.

 Features: Multiple OS support,multi-boot drives, customizable bootloader options, file system options, and QEMU Emulator.

-To sum it up, if you are looking for software that can create bootable Linux USB drives and don’t mind lack of advanced options then you should try UNetBootin.
+To sum it up, if you are looking for minimal software that can create bootable Linux USB drives without any complexities then you should try UNetBootin.

-Features: Bootable media for Ubuntu, download ISO directly within the app.
+Features: Bootable media for Ubuntu, download ISO within the app.

-YUMI – Multiboot USB Creator is made by the same guys that created Universal USB Installer.
+YUMI – Multiboot USB Creator is developed by the creators of Universal USB Installer.
 While Universal USB Installer is designed to create regular bootable USB drives, YUMI or also known as Your Universal Multiboot Installer is designed to create multiboot USB drives.